Model Checking for Regressions Based on Weighted Residual Processes with Diverging Number of Predictors: Theoretical Results

 Assumption \ref{as:model} requires that the regression function $m(x,\beta)$ is twice differentiable and the corresponding derivatives have bounded fourth-moment.
 This condition is weaker than that in \cite{tan2025weighted}, which assumes the existence of third-order derivatives of $m(x, \beta)$.
 Assumption \ref{as:var} is standard in the literature for establishing the convergence of the least squares estimator; see, for example, \cite{fan2004nonconcave,tan2025weighted}.
 Assumptions \ref{as:eigen} and \ref{as:lip} are imposed to control the error terms in the estimation of $\tilde{\beta}_0$.
 Assumption \ref{as:eigen} guarantees local nonsingularity and smoothness of the Jacobian matrix, whereas Assumption \ref{as:lip} imposes local Lipschitz continuity on $\dot{\phi}_{kl}(X,\beta)$ and $\ddot{m}_{kl}(X,\beta)$.
 Assumption \ref{as:inter} is standard in the M-estimation literature; see, for example, \cite{van2000asymptotic}.
 Taken together, Assumptions \ref{as:model}--\ref{as:inter} serve as regularity conditions for establishing the $\ell_2$-consistency and asymptotic linear expansion of $\widehat{\beta}_n - \widetilde{\beta}_0$ in high-dimensional settings \citep{tan2025weighted}.
 Assumption \ref{as:eigen_F} requires that the largest eigenvalues of second-moment matrices associated with the score function are uniformly bounded.
 This condition controls the variability of the estimating components in high-dimensional settings and is useful for bounding the error terms; see, for example, \cite{fan2004nonconcave,tan2025weighted}.
 Assumption \ref{as:weight} imposes mild regularity conditions on the weight function.
 Specifically, it requires symmetry, integrability, and finite higher-order moments.
 These conditions ensure that the weighted integrals are well-defined and control higher-order terms in the asymptotic analysis.

 Under Assumptions \ref{as:model}--\ref{as:weight}, we first establish an asymptotic expansion for $\widehat{U}_{n}(t)$ under the null hypothesis $H_0$.
 Specifically, we show that

 where

 and the remainder $R_n(t)$ satisfies Thus, $\widehat{U}_{n}(t)$ admits a uniformly asymptotically linear representation.
 This decomposition separates the leading stochastic component from the negligible remainder term and provides the basis for characterizing the asymptotic behavior of $\text{WICM}_n$ under $H_0$.
-The proof of \eqref{eq:asymp_U} is given in the Supplementary Material.
+The proof of \eqref{eq:asymp_U} is given in the appendix.
 We then have the following result.

 \begin{theorem} Suppose that Assumptions \ref{as:model}--\ref{as:weight} hold.
 If $\{p^3 \log (n)\}/n \rightarrow 0$, then, under the null hypothesis, $\text{WICM}_n$ converges in distribution as

 where $U_\infty(t)$ is a mean-zero Gaussian process with covariance function $K(s,t)$, defined as the pointwise limit of $K_n(s,t)$.
 Here $K_n(s,t)$ denotes the covariance function of $U_{n}(t)$, \begingroup \allowdisplaybreaks